Meeting Time: September 24, 2020 at 5:30pm PDT

 • Default_avatar

-Elsa Romo over 3 years ago
+Elsa Romo about 4 years ago

 I support the modification to the CUP at 1625 Del Paso Blvd.
 The applicants have continually demonstrated their commitment to the district and to Sacramento.
 Their plans to improve the building at 1625 Del Paso and ultimately have a cannabis retail business at the site would increase spending in the area and tax revenue to the city.
 With the City Council granting 10 new retail licenses for CORE participants, having a CUP at this building will provide an excellent opportunity for an equity applicant to move in and be ready to operate in a great location near complementary businesses such as King Cong Brewing and Shift Coffee.
 Please deny the appeals and allow the modification to the CUP.